littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 --No limits on how many of these vassals one can have.
 --Bonus for each reduced to +1 stability from +2.
 -Chartered Colony subject type changes:
+--Taxed 20% of Basic Resources and 10% of Strategic Resources.
+--Innate trust (opinion bonus) in chartering overlord reduced to +50 from +100.
+--Halved "Divided Loyalties" penalty for this subject type.
 --Updated effect description.
---Innate trust in chartering overlord reduced to +50 from +100.

 v5.0.3 (05/28/22) - Localization Updates
 -Providing new (missing) localizations for subjects.